finkusuma-dev/frontendmenter-blog-preview-card/README.md

 <img src="./_docs/box_border.jpg" width="400">

 While `outline` doesn't take space and it's drawn outside the element's box.
-Altough we see in the inspector that the box displays the same size with the design, the actual box size is bigger.
+Although we see in the inspector that the box displays the same dimensions with the design, the actual box size is bigger.

 <img src="./_docs/box_outline.jpg" width="400">